hyperledger/caliper/docs/Zookeeper client design.md

+---
+layout: post
+title:  "Zookeeper Client Design"
+categories: reference
+---

 ![architecture](zk-arch.png)

 The architecture is as shown in the figure.
 The concept of master, zookeeper client, as well as local client can be found in  [architecture](Architecture.md) document.

 Each zookeeper client creates three znodes under /caliper folder:
 * /caliper/clients/client_id, which uniquely identifies this zookeeper client
 * /caliper/client_id_in, which contains sequential child znodes which represent messages sent to this zookeeper client.
 * /caliper/client_id_out, which contains messages created by this zookeeper client